 1. Setting the scene on maritime transport and regional sustainability

-2. Environmental governance in shipping and ports: Sustainability conflicts
+2. Environmental governance in shipping and ports: Sustainability and scale challenges

-4. Insights from recent economic modelling on port adaptation to climate change effects
+4. Insights from recent economic modeling on port adaptation to climate change effects

 5. Sustainability cruising and its supply chain

-6. Responding to the risks posed by climate change in the UK transport system: From the perspective of adaptation planning
+6. How does the UK transport system respond to the risks posed by climate change?
+An analysis from the perspective of adaptation planning

-7. Port green hinterland initiatives for a more sustainable port-city interaction: The case study of Barcelona
+7. Green port initiatives for a more sustainable port-city interaction: The case study of Barcelona

-8. Climate change adaptation and mitigation in ports: Baseline and monitoring strategies in Colombia
+8. Climate change adaptation and mitigation in ports: Advances in Colombia

-10. Assessing the risk of potential oil spills due to shipping in the arctic
+10. Assessing the risk of potential oil spills due to shipping in the Arctic due to shipping

 - No. of pages: